nextstrain/ncov/docs/setup.md

 You can then add your config files to the repository and anyone else can download them as part of your 'fork' of the repository.
 Note that if you do this, you should ensure you `pull` regularly from the original `ncov` repository to keep it up-to-date.

-Alternatively, you can create a new repository to hold your `my_config` files, outside of the `ncov` repository.
+Alternatively, you can create a new repository to hold your `my_profiles` files, outside of the `ncov` repository.
 You can then share this repository with others, and it's straightforward to keep `ncov` up to date, as you don't change it at all.
-If doing this, it can be easiest to create a `my_config` folder and imitate the structure found in the `my_config` folder within `ncov`, but this isn't required.
+If doing this, it can be easiest to create a `my_profiles` folder and imitate the structure found in the `my_profiles` folder within `ncov`, but this isn't required.
 Note that to run the build you'll need still run the `snakemake` command from within the `ncov` repository, but specify that the build you want is outside that folder.

 For the [`south-usa-sarscov2`](https://github.com/emmahodcroft/south-usa-sarscov2/) example, you can see the `south-central` build set up in a `profiles` folder.